apgrgr/SyntheticWSI/SyntheticWSI/README.txt

 	Possible issues

-		* not enough memory allocated to the program
+		* Not enough memory allocated to the program
 		  Solution: use the command line to start the application with more memory: java -Xmx16g -jar syntheticwsi.jar